-MS Word can be one of the most accessible file fo mats available (provided the basic accessibility requirements are implemented), as it allows users to change features such as the font size and type, margins and spacing.
+MS Word can be one of the most accessible file formats available (provided the basic accessibility requirements are implemented), as it allows users to change features such as the font size and type, margins and spacing.
 The Microsoft website offers an extensive set of step-by-step instructions and information on best practice.
-As MS Word is the format used at the beginning of many publishing workflows, ensuring that all MS ord files a e fully accessible allows the workflow to begin on the righ footing.
+As MS Word is the format used at the beginning of many publishing workflows, ensuring that all MS Word files are fully accessible allows the workflow to begin on the right footing.